 Limerick Day, also sometimes called National Limerick Day honors the birthday of Edward Lear, English poet, and author.
 Born in 1812, Lear popularized this form of poetry in his 1846 book called A Book of Nonsense.

-It is believed that the term limerick to refer to this specific genre of poetry comes from the city of Limerick, Ireland.
+It is believed that the term limerick refers to this specific genre of poetry which comes from the city of Limerick, Ireland.

 5 Lines & AABBA Scheme